Skip to content

 └─────────────────────────────────────────────────────────────┘

 Stop and think: Your monitoring alerts you that a server in rack 7 is unreachable — the OS is not responding to SSH or pings.
-You are 45 minutes away from the datacenter.
+You are forty-five minutes away from the datacenter.
 What options does out-of-band management give you that in-band management does not?
 List at least three actions you could take remotely.

 Terminal window